Don’t let a Shoplifting Charge Ruin your Life!

 How to Beat a Shoplifting Charge

 I handle a large number of shoplifting cases, and I’ve had great success getting the charges dismissed, or voided altogether.
 There are a number of different defense strategies I employ against these charges.
 For example, I’ll try to get the entire case knocked and voided at a clerk’s hearing or “show cause” hearing.
-If successful, the charge can be voided entirely.

 If you’ve received a criminal citation, I can often get the entire case knocked and voided at the clerk’s hearing or “show cause” hearing.
 If successful, the charge can be voided entirely.